awsdocs/aws-elemental-mediapackage-user-guide/doc_source/create-endpoint.md

 # Step 3: Create Endpoints<a name="create-endpoint"></a>

-The endpoint is attached to a channel, and represents the output of the content\.
+The endpoint is attached to a channel, and represents the output of the live content\.
 You can associate multiple endpoints to a single channel\.
 Each endpoint gives players and downstream CDNs \(such as Amazon CloudFront\) access to the content for playback\.

 AWS Elemental MediaPackage does not require that you supply any customer data\.
 There are no fields in endpoints where there is an expectation that you will provide customer data\.